volterraedge/terraform-provider-volterra/docs/resources/volterra_k8s_pod_security_policy.md

     privileged                = true
     read_only_root_filesystem = true

-    // One of the arguments from this list "runtime_class no_runtime_class" must be set no_runtime_class = true
+    // One of the arguments from this list "no_runtime_class runtime_class" must be set no_runtime_class = true

     // One of the arguments from this list "no_se_linux_options se_linux_options" must be set no_se_linux_options = true

-    // One of the arguments from this list "no_supplemental_groups supplemental_groups" must be set no_supplemental_groups = true
+    // One of the arguments from this list "supplemental_groups no_supplemental_groups" must be set no_supplemental_groups = true

     // One of the arguments from this list "no_run_as_user run_as_user" must be set